adamtornhill/games-for-atari-2600/README.md

 # Games for Atari 2600

-This repo contains my versions of the exercises from the book Making Games for the Atari 2600 by Steven Hugg.
+This repo contains my versions of the exercises from two books:
+1. Making Games for the Atari 2600 by Steven Hugg.
+2. Programming Games for the Atari 2600 by Oscar Toledo G.

-It's a great book, and fun to work through.
+Both books are  great, and fun to work through.
 Recommended!

+I have modified and tweaked the code, so these versions differ from the (probably) better versions as they  appear in the books.
+This is simply my way of learning by working more actively with the material.

 ## The Platform